selfdriven-foundation/selfdriven-network/docs/pages/infra-interface-cooperative-agreement.md

 ### **2\.
 Purpose**

-The Members agree to collectively invest in and communitise the Unity Node, blending real-world telecom verification infrastructure with crypto edge infrastructure, with the goals of:
+The Members agree to collectively invest in and cooperative operate the Unity Node, blending real-world telecom verification infrastructure with crypto edge infrastructure, with the goals of:

 * Gaining exposure to next-generation telecom \+ crypto systems.
 * Sharing both potential rewards and risks.